 Plein and Cheval

-Betting with roulette is the most simple and, I think, risky when you bet on just one number.
-This is called Plein (A) and the odds are 35 by 1, which means you will be paid 36 times.
+Betting on roulette is the most simple and, I think, the most risky, when you bet on just one number.
+This is called Plein (A) and the odds are 35 by 1, which means you will be paid 35 times.
 The risk of getting nothing I get is quite high, but you also win something.
 However, I only do this if I have a very good feeling at a certain number, or am a bit crazy.
 You can of course also put on two adjacent numbers, which is called Cheval (B).
 Of course, your chance of winning will be twice as high, although payout odds are 17 to 1.
 Still quite risky so, but still more likely that Plein.

 Transversal and Carré